 The website went live in December and given that we’ve worked on a number of sprints since, I wanted take this opportunity to share the successes and challenges we’ve experienced in adopting the approach.
 I intend to write this over 2-3 posts and I thought a good place to start would be a quick retrospective on the successes Behat + PHPSpec has delivered.

 Now that may all sounds very good, ‘just how much of that Kool-Aid did he drink?’ you might be asking yourself.
 Hopefully a quick intro into full-stack BDD and an overview of the workflow might help me justify some of these claims.

-If you Google ‘full stack bdd’, apart from a Scala presentation from 2010, pretty much everything is related to Konstantin Kudryashov’s (@everzet) and Marcello Duarte’s (@_md) talk which leads me to believe its a term they’ve coined for their approach.
+If you Google ‘full stack bdd’, apart from a Scala presentation from 2010, pretty much everything is related to Konstantin Kudryashov’s (@everzet) and Marcello Duarte’s (@_md) talk which leads me to believe it’s a term they’ve coined for their approach.
 Once you read a little bit more into it however you’ll see it’s exactly in line with ‘outside-in development’, which I understand was established in The RSpec Book.
-As a result it’s very easy for me to doctor an core diagram in that book, overlaying Behat and PHPSpec in the appropriate places.

 The RSpec Book goes into great detail regarding this outside-in approach so I’m going to provide an overview of how this approach worked for us.